albugowy15/dotfiles/README.md

 # My Personal Dotfiles

-This repository contains all my configuration files for Arch Linux, tailored to create a seamless and efficient workflow.
-The configurations cover Hyprland, Neovim, Alacritty, tmux, zsh, Waybar, and more.
-Explore, use, and modify them according to your needs.
+Welcome to my dotfiles repository!
+This collection contains all my carefully crafted configuration files for **Arch Linux**, designed to create a seamless, efficient, and personalized workflow.
+These configurations cover a wide range of tools and applications, including:

-## Installation
+- Hyprland (Wayland compositor)
+- Neovim (text editor)
+- Alacritty (terminal emulator)
+- tmux (terminal multiplexer)
+- zsh (shell)
+- Waybar (status bar)
+- And more!

+Feel free to explore, use, and modify these configurations according to your needs.
+Remember, the best dotfiles are the ones tailored to your own workflow!

-### Prerequisites
+## Prerequisites

+Before you begin, ensure you have the following installed on your Arch Linux system:

-Make sure [GNU Stow](https://www.gnu.org/software/stow) is installed on your system.
-GNU Stow is a symlink farm manager that helps with managing multiple symlinks in a convenient way.
-It is useful for managing dotfiles, as it follows for easy deployment and updating of configuration files.
+1. [GNU Stow](https://www.gnu.org/software/stow): A symlink farm manager that helps with managing multiple symlinks in a convenient way.
+2. Git: To clone this repository.

 To install GNU Stow, use the following command: